Ultra123-hub/Super-Store-Products-Analysis/README.md

 plt.show()
 ```
 ![](sales_category.png)

-**Insight: The Technology category recorded the highest sales followed closely by the Furniture category.**
+**Insight:** The Technology category recorded the highest sales followed closely by the Furniture category.

-**14. **Profit made from each category: I output the hard figures and thereafter visualized the results.**
+**14.Profit made from each category:** I output the hard figures and thereafter visualized the results.
 ```python
 #grouping the profit by each region
 category_profit = df.groupby('category')['profit'].sum()
 print(f"The profit made in each category is: {category_profit}")
 ```
-Now the vizs:
+Now the viz:
 ```python
 cat_profit = df.groupby('category')['profit'].sum()
 cat_profit.plot(kind = 'bar')